 Australian born, married to my wonderful partner from Lancashire.
 We met in London during the winter of ’94.
 Our precious girl joined us in 1995, a striking white breast tortoise shell she was.
 After 22 wonderful years of joy and happiness we all shared together it was with great sadness and love that our girl passed away peacefully after a short illness on the 17th June 2017… she will never be forgotten.

-My interest in photography started pretty much back in 2007 when cranes started popping up around the corner from where we lived.
-With curiosity getting the better of me I would pick up my then Kodak pocket camera and go for walks taking pictures of the many changes in the area I would see.
+In the early years Allan encouraged me get a hobby.
+So my interest in photography started around 2007 when cranes started popping up around the corner from where we lived in Whitechapel.
+Curiosity was getting the better of me so grabbing my then pocket Kodak camera I would go for lengthy walks taking pictures of the many changes in the area that would interest me.

-With the mounting before and after photos of the Royal London Hospital; Cycle Super Highway 2 project; Whitechapel Station with Crossrail; the Historic Buildings Restoration for High Street 2012 for the Olympics in 2012.
+With the mounting of before and after photos of the Royal London Hospital; Cycle Superhighway 2 project; Whitechapel Station with Crossrail; the Historic Buildings Restoration for High Street 2012 for the Olympics in 2012.

 “There are always two people in every picture: the photographer and the viewer.” – Ansel Adams

 Wishing to share this bundle of mounting photos with my family and friends both at home and abroad led me to the idea of creating a Facebook page.
 In June 2010 I created Whitechapel Streetscape, later changing the name to Whitechapel E1.

 Since 2007 I have grown to really enjoy photography very much.
 A lot of my earlier photos were taken with a handy Kodak point and shoot.
 Nowadays I enjoy using iPhone XS Max and Canon EOS 1100D.